elix/rfcs/proposals/0000-mixins.md

 interoperate cleanly with Elix mixins.

 A core virtue of a functional mixin is that you do not need to use any library to apply it.
-They're just functions, and be applied just by invoking them.
+They're just functions, and can be applied just by invoking them.
 This lets developers use these mixins with any conventional means of defining JavaScript classes — they don't have to invoke a proprietary class factory, nor do they have to load a separate framework or runtime.